-Both modes can be set using the operator set_data_code_2d_param, although for the standard mode this is only necessary to reset a 2D data code model after using another 2D data code model.
-The HDevelop program 2d_data_codes_global_settings.dev is similar to the first example, but now you can switch between standard and enhanced mode by (un)commenting the corresponding lines.
+All modes can be set using the operator set_data_code_2d_param, although for the standard mode this is only necessary to reset a 2D data code model after using another 2D data code model.
+The HDevelop program solution_guide\2d_data_codes\2d_data_codes_global_settings. hdev is similar to the first example, but now you can switch between standard and enhanced mode by (un)commenting the corresponding lines.

 Now, when running the program in enhanced mode, the symbols that were not found in standard mode are correctly decoded.
 Switching from standard mode to enhanced mode is the easiest way to find symbols that do not fulfill the requirements of the standard mode.
 However, because for each parameter more alternatives have to be checked the time needed for the search process increases, especially when no code is found at all.
-The following code lines are used to measure the time needed to run the operator find_data_code_2d.
+The following code lines are used to measure the time needed to run the operator find_data_code_2d in standard mode and in enhanced mode.
 Thus, you can compare the run time needed for reading with both global parameter sets.
 The result is displayed by a procedure called write_message.
-For example, in figure 4 the run time needed in enhanced mode is approximately twice the time needed in standard mode.
+For example, in figure 3.1 the run time needed in enhanced mode is approximately twice the time needed in standard mode.

-Figure 4: Run time required on an Intel Pentium 4 platform (2.4 GHz CPU): 13.6ms in standard mode and 26.5ms in enhanced mode.
+Figure 3.1: Run time required on an Intel Pentium 4 platform (2.4 GHz CPU): 13.6ms in standard mode and 26.5ms in enhanced mode.

-To decrease the run time you have to adapt the parameters to your specific images.
-This can be done either by an automatic training (see next section) or by setting specific parameters manually (see section 3.3).
-Note that these methods can mainly be used to reduce the run time.
-If your symbols cannot be decoded in enhanced mode, apart from a few exceptions a further adaptation of the model will not work either.
+To decrease the run time, you have to adapt the parameters to your specific images.
+Thus, it is strongly recommended to use the standard mode and additionally adjust the parameters either by applying an automatic training (see next section) or by setting specific parameters manually (see section 3.3).
+But note that if your symbols cannot be decoded in enhanced mode, apart from a few exceptions a further adaptation of the model will not work either.
 In such a case, you should enhance the quality of your images.
-This can be done either during the image acquisition (pay attention, e.g., to the lighting conditions, see section 5.2 on page 38), which is recommended, or by a preprocessing (see section 4 on page 21).
+This can be done either during the image acquisition (pay attention, e.g., to the lighting conditions, see section 5.2 on page 44), which is recommended, or by a preprocessing (see section 4 on page 27).